binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

     # To add an API key:
     keys add [specific_key_listed_from_previous_command] <yourkey>

 Once you are ready to `run` the module you have chosen with the `use` command, just type `run`.
-All the information will be gathered into the database which you can query or create reports from.
+All the information will be gathered into the workspace specific database which you can query or create reports from.
 Between each new module you `use` and `run` you can view what was found simply by watching the screen or:

 {linenos=off, lang=bash}
     query SELECT * FROM [any of the tables listed with the show command]